sagemath/sagewiki_to_gh-2022-10-10/sagebeatsmagma.md

 = List of Computations where Sage is Noticeably Faster than Magma.... =

+A binary of Sage 4.0.1-rc1 is available at /home/wbhart/sage-4.0.1.rc1/sage on eno

+A binary of Magma is available in /usr/local/magma-2.15/bin

 == Machines used ==

-eno: (a binary of Sage 4.0.1-rc1 is available at /home/wbhart/sage-4.0.1.rc1/sage on eno) (a script to stop background processes for benchmarking purposes is available at /home/wbhart/script - but please stop it when done)
+eno: (a script to stop background processes for benchmarking purposes is available at /home/wbhart/script - but please stop it when done)

 {{{
 4-core: model name	: Intel(R) Core(TM)2 Quad CPU    Q6600  @ 2.40GHz